Southern burger chain Krystal files for bankruptcy

 BIRMINGHAM, Ala.
-(AP) — Krystal Co., the Georgia-based restaurant chain known for tiny hamburgers and late-night service across the Southeast, has filed for bankruptcy.
+(AP) — Krystal Co., the Georgia-based restaurant chain known for tiny hamburgers and late-night service across the Southeast, has filed for bankruptcy, but said Tuesday that all of its locations would remain open.

 Federal court documents showed Krystal sought Chapter 11 bankruptcy protection in Atlanta on Sunday.
 The company said it owed between $50 million and $100 million to food suppliers, equipment companies and others.

-With nearly 350 restaurants in 10 states, the company didn’t announce plans to close any locations, but it previously closed dozens of restaurants.
-The company operates 182 of its current locations with 4,890 employees, and franchisees run another 166 locations, restructuring officer Jonathan M. Tibus said in a court filing.
+Krystal has about 300 restaurants in 10 states, 182 of which employ 4,890 people and are operated by the company, restructuring officer Jonathan M. Tibus said in a court filing.
+Another 116 are run by franchisees, he said.

+The company previously closed more than 40 restaurants, including 13 that shut down in December, over the past year, according to court documents.
 Shifting consumer tastes, growing costs, tight labor markets and the growth of online food ordering all contributed to the company’s financial problems, Tibus said.

+“The actions we are taking are intended to enable Krystal to establish a stronger business for the future and to achieve a restructuring in a fast and efficient manner,” the company said in a statement Tuesday.

-In November, it announced the hiring of two new senior executives, chief operating officer Tim Ward and chief financial officer Bruce Vermilyea, during what it called a revitalization plan.
-The company closed more than 40 restaurants, including 13 that shut down in December, over the past year, according to court documents.
+In November, Krystal announced the hiring of two new senior executives, chief operating officer Tim Ward and chief financial officer Bruce Vermilyea, during what it called a revitalization plan.

 Founded in Chattanooga, Tennessee, in 1932 during the depths of the Great Depression, Krystal is best known for little, square hamburgers served with steamed buns and chopped onions.
 The company, which calls itself the South’s oldest fast-food chain, moved its headquarters to metro Atlanta in 2013.